software-tools-books/sd4ds/src/scraper/index.md

 <a href="../index.html">home page (relative path)</a>
 ```

-## Images {: .scraper-images}

-Images can be stored inside HTML pages in two ways:
-by embedding SVG
+Images can be stored directly inside HTML pages by embedding SVG
-or by encoding the image as text and including that text in the body of the page,
+or by encoding the image as text and including that text in the body of the page.
-which is clever,
+The first is hard to edit,
+since most text editors don't allow you to draw,
-but makes the source of the pages very hard to read.
+while the second is both hard to edit and impossible to read.

 It is far more common to store each image in a separate file
 and refer to that file using an `img` element